Kensington, Liverpool

-Kensington is an inner city area of Liverpool, England, immediately to the east of the city centre, bordered by Everton to the north, Fairfield to the east and Edge Hill to the south.

-The majority of Kensington is in the Kensington and Fairfield ward, while the westernmost part, Kensington Fields, is in the Central ward.
+Kensington is an inner city area of Liverpool, England.
+It is bordered by Everton to the north, Fairfield to the east, Edge Hill to the south, and the city centre to the west.
+The majority of Kensington is in the Kensington and Fairfield ward, while its westernmost part Kensington Fields is in the Central ward.
 At the 2001 Census, Kensington had a population of 12,740.

 Description

 The area is occupied largely by Victorian terraced houses.
 A number of local shops, including newsagents and convenience stores as well as some supermarkets exist along Kensington, Prescot Road and Edge Lane, the area's three main roads.
 Many shop fronts have been refurbished by the Government's New Deal for Communities programme.
 The area boasts a number of traditional Liverpool pubs.
 Kensington is also home to the historic Deane Road Jewish Cemetery, which was awarded £494,000 in 2010 by the Heritage Lottery Fund to aid restoration.

 Due to its close proximity to the Knowledge Quarter of Liverpool, Kensington has developed into a popular student quarter, composed mainly of University of Liverpool and Liverpool John Moores University students.
 In 2001, 12.29% of the population of Kensington were registered students.

-The northwestern area of Kensington features a series of streets named in honour of the Beatles, which opened during the early 1980s; these include: John Lennon Drive, Paul McCartney Way, George Harrison Close, Ringo Starr Drive, Epstein Court, Apple Court and Cavern Court.

 Kensington is home to Newsham Park, a historic grade two listed park, in a conservation area.
 Opened in 1868, it is the first park of the three sisters of Newsham, Sefton, and Stanley Park.
 Three of the five entrances of this park are in Kensington, those being the main entrance on Sheil Road and the other two on Prescot Road.

 Community and regeneration

-Since 2000, money from the Kensington Regeneration programme has allowed improvements to be made to the area, with run-down houses redeveloped, and street monitors put in place to maintain social order.
+Since 2000, money from the Kensington Regeneration programme has allowed improvements to be made to the area, with run-down houses redeveloped and street monitors put in place to maintain social order.

 Kensington Vision, a project funded by Mersey Broadband and co-ordinated by Liverpool John Moores University, ran from 2005 to 2006.
 It gave away 150 free broadband connections and internet-enabled Freeview set-top boxes, developing a community web hub and training the local community in web design and video editing and production skills.
 It also hosts an abandoned Jewish cemetery in Deene Road.

 Transport

-There are regular buses (numbers 8, 9, 10 and variants thereof) providing services to the city centre, as well as to Huyton and St Helens.
+There are regular buses (numbers 8, 9, 10, and variants thereof) providing services to the city centre, as well as to Huyton and St Helens.